-Research and surveys of business professionals suggest that abatements are not the most important determinant in site selection especially when comparing metropolitan areas.
-When the process is taking place, many factors are considered like quality and availability of labor, infrastructure, access to major highways, access to specific markets, and the quality of the community.
+Figure 2.
+Questions to Ask Before Granting Local Tax Incentives many factors are considered, such as quality and availability of labor,39 infrastructure,40 access to major highways, access to specific markets, and the quality of the community.
 Surveys have shown that abatements and taxes are not the most important factor when considering where to locate a business.
-In the 31st annual survey of corporate executives by the Area Development publication, highway, accessibility and availability of skilled workers were the two most important factors.
-Tax exemptions came in as the 7th most important factor while the corporate tax rate was 6th, Endeavor Insight, an organization that promotes entrepreneurs in emerging markets, did a survey of 150 entrepreneurs asking why they chose to locate their businesses in certain cities.
-They found that a talented pool of potential employees and access to customers and suppliers were the main reasons.
+In the 31st annual survey of corporate executives by the Area Development publication, highway accessibility and availability of skilled workers were the two most important factors.
+Tax exemptions came in as the 7th most important factor, while the corporate tax rate was 6th.41 Endeavor Insight, an organization that promotes entrepreneurs in emerging markets, did a survey of 150 entrepreneurs asking why they chose to locate their businesses in certain cities.
+42 They found that a talented pool of potential employees and access to customers and suppliers were the main reasons.
 Low taxes were not a major concern.
-Taxes and tax abatements may be of little concern because taxes are a small percentage of a business's costs.
-For example, property taxes represented .3% of manufacturing firm's costs between 2004 and 2009.
-In contrast, labor represented 21.8% of their costs.
+Taxes and tax abatements may be of little concern because taxes are a small percentage of a business's costs.43 For example, property taxes represented .3% of manufacturing firm's costs between 2004 and 2009.44 In contrast, labor represented 21.8% of their costs.